hielo777/3dThumbstickControls/README.md

 This project showcases how to create a simple and effective thumbstick controller for 3D objects in [Construct 3](https://www.construct.net/en).

-With 4 events, and some clever setting, the game can set the thumbstick controller, that can be used in any touch-screen device.
+With 4 events and some clever settings, the game can set the thumbstick controller, which can be used on any touchscreen device.

  ## ⚙️ How it works:
 <details>